 What is a summary cause?

 The summary cause procedure is used where the value of the claim is over £3000 up to £5000.
 There are some circumstances where this procedure is to be used however, even if the value of the claim is less than £3000; for example, actions for recovery of possession of heritable property and damages resulting from personal injuries.
 New rules were introduced for personal injury cases raised on or after 1 September 2012, guidance notes and forms are available on the website.
-For claims up to the value of £3000, the small claim procedure would be used and the ordinary cause procedure where the value is above £5000.
+For claims over the value of £5000, the ordinary cause procedure should be used.
 You do not need to use a solicitor to use the summary cause procedure, but you can do if you wish.
 Summary cause applications can only be raised in the sheriff court.

 Which forms do I need to use?